Safety Compliance Help in Dallas, TX

 4. Where will my Safety Audit take place?

-A. Your Safety Audit will either occur at your primary business location, or at a local facility, such as a hotel or conference center, along with other New Entrants from the area.
+Your Safety Audit will either occur at your primary business location or a local facility, such as a hotel or conference center, along with other New Entrants from the area.

 5. Who will conduct my Safety Audit?

-A. To complete the volume of audits it must conduct each year, the Federal Motor Carrier Safety Administration deploys Federal and state investigators.
+To complete the volume of audits, it must conduct each year; the Federal Motor Carrier Safety Administration deploys Federal and state investigators.

 6. What key areas will my Safety Audit focus on?